typescript-cheatsheets/react/ADVANCED.md

 Most Commonly Used Interfaces and Types

-- `ReactNode` - anything that is renderable *inside* of JSX, this is NOT the same as what can be returned from a component!
+- `ReactNode` - anything that is renderable *inside* of JSX, this is NOT the same as what can be rendered by a component!
 - `Component` - base class of all class-based components
 - `PureComponent` - base class for all class-based optimized components
 - `FC`, `FunctionComponent` - a complete interface for function components, often used to type external components instead of typing your own